UNIV. OF NORTH CAROLINA

 Each camper receives personal attention, advanced teaching techniques, intensive drill work and game / match play, all in a fun and competitive environment.
 Wilson Collegiate Tennis Camps are the premier camps for young players who strive to learn the game, improve their skills and/or participate in middle school, high school, USTA team tennis or tournaments.

-The Wilson Collegiate Tennis Camp at UNCC is hosted on the beautiful Halton Wagner Tennis complex, giving campers access to one of the best facilities in the nation.
+The Wilson Collegiate Tennis Camp at UNC Charlotte is hosted on the beautiful Halton Wagner Tennis complex, giving campers access to one of the best facilities in the nation.

 HIGHLIGHTS OF THE CAMP INCLUDE

 - 5.5 – 6 hours of tennis each day

 - Camp demo program that includes all the latest Wilson rackets